Alicepinch/stay-in-st-tropez/TESTING.md

 - When an empty form was submitted > The webpage prompted me to fill in the first mandatory field.
    - Each form field was filled in one after another with submitting after each one to check that all required form fields were working until a successful form was submitted.
-- The form was filled in with an invalid email address (missing ".co.uk").
+- The form was filled in with an invalid email address (missing "@").
 The webpage prompted me to enter a real email address.
 - When testing the 'subject' field was not mandatory so this was fixed during testing.
 - After fixing this, when all form fields were completed correctly the form was submitted successfully and an alert prompted that the form has been submitted.
 - To ensure that the emailJS form functionality was working correctly, the form was linked to my personal email to check the inquiries that come through.